-Due to the inherent complexity of revenue recognition and the nature of estimates and assessments from management, we have assessed revenue recognition as a particular important area of the audit.
+Due to the inherent complexity of revenue recognition and the nature of estimates and assessments from management, we have identified fraud risk in occurrence of revenue where there is possibility of manipulation of performance obligations specific to large projects.

-For accounting policies and disclosures, please refer to Note 7.
+For accounting policies and disclosures, please refer to > Note 7.